eclipse-hono/hono-extras/device-communication/README.md

 2. Use an existing const Class or create a new one under /config and set the operation id name
 3. Implement an HttpEndpointHandler and set the Routes

+## PubSub Events

+Application subscribes and uses to the following topics:

+1. TENANT_ID.command
+2. TENANT_ID.command_response
+3. TENANT_ID.config
+4. TENANT_ID.config_response
+5. TENANT_ID.event
+6. registry-tenant.notification

+## Automatically create PubSub topics and subscriptions

+Application creates all tenants topics and subscriptions when:

+1. Application starts if are not exist
+2. New tenant is created